The InVenture Prize Competition is just days away, and at least one team with an industrial design student is participating.

 Megan said the team initially was surprised how much data could be relayed into these sensors.
 And they considered what would they do with the data.

 Some questions they asked were: What happens when autonomy becomes the norm?
-Even with a driver, could the seat can collect data and make decisions on its own?
+Even with a driver, could the seat still collect data and make decisions on its own?
 Would it be smart enough to read data from human interaction and make driving changes without the driver’s input?

 Megan said they considered an app that could be connected to the car.
 Drivers could look at the data later and see where the most stressors were on the highway, and how personal stressors affected their driving conditions, posture, weight distribution, etc.